Data Access

 RAVG Data Explorer (RDE)

-The RAVG Data Explorer (RDE) is an interactive tool that allows the user to explore and summarize Forest Service RAVG data based on user-drawn polygon(s), uploaded shapefiles, or any of several existing features (including fire perimeters, forest or district boundaries, designated wilderness areas, and watersheds).
-It is based on the MTBS Data Explorer.
-Beyond replicating the summary tables included with individual data bundles, the RDE allows flexibility in summarizing data across multiple fires and multiple years.
+The RAVG Data Explorer is an interactive online tool that allows the user to explore and summarize Forest Service RAVG data based on user-drawn polygon(s), uploaded shapefiles, or any of several existing features (including fire perimeters, forest or district boundaries, designated wilderness areas, and watersheds).
+Beyond replicating the summary tables previously available in the query tool or individual data bundles, the RDE allows flexibility in summarizing data across multiple fires and multiple years.

 Final products for fires processed as initial assessments are typically produced within a few weeks after fire containment and should be available for download shortly thereafter.
 Data for fires processed as extended assessments are added after the following growing season.
 See the Mapping Status page for lists of yet-to-be-mapped fires on NFS lands.